 If you get a larger refund or smaller tax due from another tax preparation method with the same data, we will refund the applicable product price you paid for your TaxACT Deluxe federal return.
-TaxACT Free Edition customers are entitled to a payment of $4.95.
+TaxACT Free Edition and TaxACT Express customers are entitled to a payment of $4.99.
 Refund claims must be made in writing within sixty (60) days of your TaxACT filing date.
 To qualify for guarantee, the larger refund or smaller tax due cannot be attributed to variations in data you provided TaxACT for tax preparation (including but not limited to non-cash contributions) or for positions taken by you or your preparer that are contrary to the law.
 This only applies to accepted federal e-filed returns.

 In large part due to its low cost and ease of use, TaxACT is one of the better tax prep software packages available.